Six-spot burnet: Description

 Zygaena filipendulae has a wingspan of 30–40 mm.
 The sexes are similar.
-The fore wings are dark metallic green with six vivid red spots (sometimes the spots are merged causing possible confusion with other species such as the five-spot burnet).
+The fore wings are dark metallic green with six vivid red spots (sometimes the spots are merged causing possible confusion with other species such as the five-spot burnet.
 Occasionally, the spots are yellow or even black.
 The hind wings are red with a blackish fringe.
 The larva is plump and hairy with variable markings, usually pale green with rows of black spots.

-It is an aposematic moth because it is distinguished by its colors as toxic to predators like birds and lizards.
-If attacked it emits a liquid containing cyanide.
+It is an aposematic moth, being distinguished by its colors as toxic to predators like birds and lizards.
+If attacked it emits a liquid containing cyanide, which is present in all stages of the life cycle.

 Biology

-The adults fly on hot, sunny days from June to August, and are attracted to a wide variety of flowers such as knapweed and scabious, as well as the larval food plants bird's foot trefoil, Dorycnium, Coronilla and clover.
+The adults fly on hot, sunny days from June to August, and are attracted to a wide variety of flowers such as knapweed and scabious, as well as the larval food plants bird's foot trefoil, Coronilla and clover.

 The species overwinters as a larva.
 The larva pupates in early summer in a papery cocoon attached to a grass stem.